ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 url: be-informed-with-project-lombok
 ---

-While Project Lombok is a great library, it can have consequences if not used cautiously.
-This article focuses on some pointers to be considered when designing an application that uses Lombok.
+**Project Lombok** is a popular library that helps you write **clear, concise and less repetitive code**.
+However, among the developer community, it has been both embraced and criticised for reasons I would like to elaborate here.

+In this article, we will focus on factors that will help you make an informed decision about using the library effectively and being wary of its consequences.

+## Code Example

+This article is accompanied by working code examples that demonstrates commonly used Lombok features on [Github.](https://github.com/thombergs/code-examples)

 ## What is Lombok

+According to official docs,

+>  "Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your Java."

-Project Lombok is a java library that helps **reduce boilerplate code** during development by adding a few annotations.
-This helps the developers **save time, space and improves code readability**.
+This library comprises a set of user-friendly annotations that generate the code at compile-time, helping the developers **save time, space and improves code readability**.

+## IDE support

+All popular IDEs support Lombok via a plugin.
+We need to ensure annotation processing is enabled as below.
+{{% image alt="settings" src="images/posts/lombok/settings.PNG" %}}
+This helps the IDE generate the source at compile-time and helps us with code debugging.

 ### Setting up a project with Lombok

-To use the Lombok features in a new or an existing project, all we need is to add a dependency to the build file as shown below.
+To use the Lombok features in a new or an existing project, all we need is to add a compile-time dependency to the build file as shown below.
-Further, since this library has a compile-time dependency we make the scope `provided` when using Maven.
 This makes the Lombok libraries available to the compiler, but it is not a dependency of the final deployable jar.

  `Maven`
  ````xml